 The production team, which consists of individuals who have had extensive experience and success in the motion picture industry, has agreed, subject to the film’s ultimate financing and schedule, to work on the film having been satisfied with their review of the script and strategic methodology.
 These individuals have a strong track record of delivering quality projects.

-Benjamin Cox is the founder of Red Square Pictures and oversees all aspects of the company’s development, production and content-related activities.
-Mr. Cox is also a producer, writer and director on various Red Square Pictures projects, including Fortune Sun, an opulent episodic drama based on an ancient Chinese legend, and NYC dating comedy Stereotypically You, a feature film starring Aaron Tveit, Abby Elliott, Lauren Miller, Kal Penn, Shane McRae, Kelen Coleman, Annaleigh Ashford, Lewis Black and Chris Elliott.
+Benjamin Cox is the founder of Red Square Pictures, a New York-based film production company.
+As creative head, Mr. Cox oversees all aspects of the company's development, production and content-related activities.
+A producer, writer and director, his Red Square Pictures projects include: Patton Generations, an epic miniseries chronicling the American warrior family from colonial Revolutionaries to Confederate cavaliers to the WWII battlefield genius of General George S. Patton; episodic drama Fortune Sun, an opulent modern-day retelling of an ancient Chinese legend; and feature film Stereotypically You, an NYC dating comedy starring Aaron Tveit, Abby Elliott, Lauren Miller, Kal Penn, Shane McRae, Kelen Coleman, Annaleigh Ashford, Lewis Black and Chris Elliott.

 A fashion film that Mr. Cox produced, wrote and directed, David Gandy's Goodnight, was named by Fashion Film Network as the second most-watched fashion film on earth the month of its YouTube release.
-Produced by Red Square Pictures in collaboration with both David Schwimmer's production company Dark Harbor Stories and elk studios, David Gandy's Goodnight also finished in second place at the 2014 Fashion Film Awards held at the Majestic Hotel during the Cannes Film Festival.
+Produced by Red Square Pictures in collaboration with both Dark Harbor Stories (David Schwimmer's production company) and Elk Studios, David Gandy's Goodnight also finished in second place at the 2014 Fashion Film Awards held during the Cannes Film Festival.
 Roman Polanski's fashion film A Therapy, starring Sir Ben Kingsley and Helena Bonham Carter, finished in first place, while projects finishing behind Mr. Cox's included fashion films directed by Wes Anderson, Roman Coppola, Baz Luhrmann and Martin Scorsese.

 Mr. Cox has studied writing and/or filmmaking at Columbia Journalism School, The New School and New York University's Tisch School of the Arts.
-He is also a creative editing consultant on feature films of varying budgets, including Searching for Sonny starring Minka Kelly and Trust directed by David Schwimmer and starring Clive Owen, Catherine Keener, Liana Liberato and Viola Davis.
+He is also a creative editing consultant on feature films of varying budgets, including Searching for Sonny starring Minka Kelly and Trust starring Clive Owen, Catherine Keener and Viola Davis.

 Prior to founding Red Square Pictures, Mr. Cox spent 12 years as an investment banker in both London and New York, leading deal teams involved in closing transactions ranging from a $40 million securitization to a $16 billion LBO in a variety of jurisdictions across the globe.
 Mr. Cox has worked as an investment banker at HSBC, JPMorgan, Lehman Brothers and most recently as a vice president at Goldman Sachs.
 His professional experience also includes time as a legislative intern on Capitol Hill (Senator Carl Levin).